How To Remove Diamond From Ring | Not For Inexperienced Jewelry Makers

 3 various types of diamond settings

 In some situations, you may want to be working with a jeweler to reset the diamonds in the ring.
-They may give you options on how to best preserve the integrity of the ring.
+They may give you options on how to best preserve the integrity of the ring, which could be difficult if the ring is stuck on your finger.
 In some situations, the diamond may need to be reworked to form a new shape.
-Depending on the setting of the diamond there are several ways to remove a diamond from the ring.
+Depending on the setting of the diamond there are several ways to remove a diamond from the ring and to put the diamond back in the ring.
 As an example, we included the most common settings below.

 • Prong setting